emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

 Generally it is best to avoid unaligned reads and writes.
 Often they occur as the result of undefined behavior.
 In some cases, however, they are unavoidable — for example if the code to be ported reads an ``int`` from a packed structure in some pre-existing data format.
-In that case, to as fast as possible in WebAssembly, you can make sure that the compiler knows the load or store is unaligned.
+In that case, to make it as fast as possible in WebAssembly, you can make sure that the compiler knows the load or store is unaligned.
 To do so you can:

 - Manually read individual bytes and reconstruct the full value